Part 6 - Part 5

 a successful Personal Development plan.

-To kick off this short overview of Nervous System activities, we can start by identifying the various components and the role they play as we go about life.
+To kick off this brief overview of our Nervous System, we can begin by identifying the various components, and the role they play, as we go about life.

-Comprehending how our nervous system functions, both the voluntarily and involuntarily elements, makes it easier to respond to and influence our moods and behavior for our own benefit.
+Understanding just how our Nervous System functions, both the voluntarily, and involuntarily elements, makes it easier to respond to, and influence, our Moods and Behavior for our own benefit.

-At the same time, a thorough understanding of the Human nervous system is an indispensable aid when dealing with our fellows and their sometimes, nay not sometimes, but often, seemingly inexplicably confounding attitudes and behavior.
+A thorough comprehension of the Human Nervous System is an indispensable aid, when one is dealing with our fellows and their sometimes, nay, not sometimes, but often, inexplicably confounding Attitudes and Behavior.

-As that owner, and director, of one's voluntary nervous system, the individual is entirely responsible for it's state of upkeep.
-Hence the necessity for taking charge if we are to make progress with developing our mind.
+As owner and director of their Voluntary Nervous System, an individual is entirely responsible for it's State of Maintenance.
+Hence the necessity for taking charge if we are to progress with developing our Mind.

 Central Nervous System